JinYSun/BiBERTa/README.md

 -- predict:    contain the code for screening large-scale DAPs.

+-- test.ipynb:    contain the tutorials on predicting with models.

 -- run:    contain the code to predict the performance of DAP one by one.

 -- dataset/OSC:	contain the dataset for training/testing/validating the model.

+-- Demo/example.ipynb： contain the code to show how to train/test/screen the model.